nihalgonsalves/oidc-cookie-forward-auth/README.md

 provide support for stateful authentication.

-This forward-auth middleware keeps track of cookies as part of the forward-auth session, and provides them to the Traefik forward-auth handler, to be used in the origin request.
+This forward-auth middleware keeps track of cookies as part of the forward-auth session, and provides them to the reverse-proxy forward-auth handler, to be used in the origin request.

 The forward-auth endpoint / server is never exposed.
 Everything is handled via the forward-auth middleware.